jeankangdev/fetch-practice/README.md

 ## 😼 PROJECT

-A cat album to practice fetching API data and rendering it
+A cat album to practice fetching and rendering API data with vanilla JavaScript

 ---

-## 📎 PLAN
+## 📌 PLAN

 #### STACK